 A concentrator in this program must satisfy both program and departmental requirements.
 The program for each student is worked out by the student and his or her departmental adviser.
 The program requirements are as follows:

-- A senior independent work project or thesis whose topic is relevant to the program and acceptable to the program committee must be completed and presented to the committee.
+- A one-term senior independent work project or two-term senior thesis whose topic is relevant to robotics and intelligent systems must be completed and presented to the program committee.
 A minimum grade of B- for the project or thesis is required to qualify for the certificate.
 For more information about independent projects, please go to the Projects page.

 - Close collaboration with faculty advisors is expected.